Malcak-s-Team/cicd-infrastructure/README.md

 ### Resources that it launches
 - 1 S3 bucket for the terraform state
 - 1 S3 bucket to store jenkins backups
+- 1 IAM role to use the bucket for jenkins backups
 - 1 Virtual private cloud
 - 1 Internet gateway
 - 1 Public subnet